 California law requires non-exempt employees who work more than five hours in a day to receive a 30-minute, unpaid lunch break before their fifth hour of work.
-If an employee works more than 10 hours, they are entitled to a second 30-minute unpaid break.
+If an employee in Lancaster, CA works more than 10 hours, they are entitled to a second 30-minute unpaid break.

 In addition, California employees must take a 10-minute, paid rest break for every four hours of work for any shift longer than three and a half hours.